Doctors Note Logo

 • Seek medical care if symptoms worsen or don't improve.

-If you're dealing with unexplained skin inflammation and want personalized guidance, using Ubie's free AI-powered Contact Dermatitis symptom checker can help you identify potential causes and recommend appropriate next steps based on your specific symptoms.
+If you're dealing with unexplained skin inflammation and want personalized guidance on what might be causing your symptoms, Ubie's free AI-powered symptom checker can help you assess your condition in just a few minutes and provide tailored recommendations for your next steps.

 Most importantly, speak to a doctor about any symptoms that are severe, spreading, infected, or potentially life-threatening.
 Early treatment can prevent complications and help you feel more comfortable sooner.